blackdoor-specialteams/intertalk/README.md

 The endpoint where other providers will send messages destined for users.

-#### `POST /rooms/messages` _should use the room name? like /rooms{/roomName}/messages or something?_
+#### `POST /roomMessages`

+Endpoint where room provider will post new room messages to room members (where calling provider is a room's host, and the recieving provider hosts one of the room's members).

+#### `POST /rooms{/roomName}/messages`

-The endpoint where other providers will send room messages (where the sending provider is one who hosts a room's member, and the recieving provider hosts the room itself).
+The endpoint where providers will send room messages (where the calling provider is one who hosts a room's member, and the recieving provider hosts the room itself).

+#### `GET /rooms{/roomName}/messages{?since,limit}`

+The endpoint where a room's message history can be retrieved. `since` is an epoch timestamp and `limit` is the maximum number of messages to be returned.
+The return object is a json array of JWS.
+Only a room's host provider need have this endpoint.

+#### `PUT /rooms{/roomName}/members{/user}`

+Add a user to a room.
+The provider recieving this is the host of the room.

 #### `GET /keys`